isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 ---
 ##### Do I need to know coding to edit my website?

-No, you do not need to know HTML or CSS.
-When you edit a page on Isomer you use a rich text editor with basic editing capabilities.
-Text is formatted with [markdown](https://commonmark.org/help/tutorial/), which is a series of simple symbols and characters to indicate formatting.
+You don't have to be familiar with HTML or CSS to edit a page on Isomer.
+Instead, you'll use a text editor with basic editing features.
+The text is formatted using [markdown](https://commonmark.org/help/tutorial/), which uses simple symbols and characters to indicate formatting.

-To edit the Homepage, contact us page, or navigation bar, we use a block editing system that uses modules and blocks instead of open text.
-The team is working to extend this editing experience to all pages, so that users won't need to use markdown.
+The Homepage, Contact Us page, and Navigation bar use a block editing system with modules and blocks, rather than open text.
+The team is working to make this editing experience available for all pages, so users won't have to use markdown.

 ##### Can I launch a non gov.sg domain?
 Yes you can.
 Please consult your ITD on this.